Software updates for open source packages are done through the

 Click the available updates tab.
 Select the packages you want to update (likely all of them, you can select multiple) and click update.

 A window will pop open with Yum.
 Answer yes or no to this screen, and Yum will output its progress.

 - Use either

-- Make sure the Yum environment is on your path.
+- Make sure the open source path is set up.

 Updating all packages

 Updating only selected packages

 yum update rpm Or you can specify multiple packages:

 yum update curl bash Or you can specify a wildcard to match multiple packages:

 yum update python3-* python2-* ca-certificates-mozilla Packages specified by the yum command will only be pulled in if an older version of the package is already installed; for example,